All the dogs up for rehoming and adoption at RSPCA Leeds and Wakefield

 1.

-Jake is looking for his forever home at RSPCA Leeds this week.
+Alfie is still looking for his forever home at RSPCA Leeds and Wakefield.

 Alfie is a Border Collie cross looking for a forever family who will let him sit on their sofa and give him lots of attention.
 He also really enjoys going for walks - Maya the husky is even his usual walking buddy - but he wouldn't mind a new dog walking buddy or even to live with another dog.
 Alfie is quiet and slightly anxious and so much prefers scenic route walks.